VaishnavNanda/DISTANCE-BETWEEN-TWO-POINTS/README.md

 To write a python program to find the distance two 2 points
 ## ALGORITHM:
 ### Step 1:
-Get the values from the user
+From the problem write the points in x axis separately
 ### Step 2:
-Assign values in a variable
+From the problem write the points in y axis separately
 ### Step 3:
-Get the value from the user for the number of rotation

 Substitute the values in the distance formula
 ![formula](/formula.JPG)
 ### Step 4:
-Using the slicing concept rotate the list
+By using square function in math module we can take square root
 ### Step 5:
-By using concatenation operator ,it will join the two values
-### Step 6:
 print the output

 ### PROGRAM: